Skip to main content

 When IMEs Can Be Ordered

-If the injured party does not wish to attend an independent medical examination, he or she may be compelled to do so in certain circumstances.
-For example, many states have passed laws allowing insurance companies to compel an independent medical examination when a claim seems questionable.
+If the injured party does not wish to attend an independent medical examination, they may be compelled to do so in certain circumstances.
+Many states have passed laws allowing insurance companies to compel an independent medical examination when a claim seems questionable.

 An IME may only be compelled when the insurance policy contains language requiring the insured party to submit to an exam.
 The insured may not be required to submit to an exam if the circumstances of the exam would amount to an undue burden, such as requiring the insured to travel long distances from home.